-This FAQ was developed by the Smart Card Alliance to answer questions about EMV.
+This FAQ was developed by the Secure Technology Alliance (formerly the Smart Card Alliance) to answer questions about EMV.

 - What is EMV?